Builders use a variety of techniques to overcome soil challenges for gunite pool construction. Methods often vary by region of the country.

 Professional pool contractors are accustomed to these kinds of challenges and have solutions for the majority of them.
 Tactics vary by the nature of the challenge and building practices in the local market.

-Beneath the ground, several conditions can slow or impede pool-construction.
 Examples include underground rock, extended tree roots, a high local water table (in which water from the earth seeps into an excavated hole), and buried utility lines that utility-reporting services did not identify.
+While qualified pool contractors use strategies to overcome most of these subterranean hurdles, build-schedules often must be extended.
+Learn more: Backyard Conditions that Impact Building Costs

 With normal backyard conditions and weather that allows for the construction to proceed, builders in many areas of the country usually need eight to 10 weeks from excavation to complete a typical residential gunite pool.